 |Purple Carrot||Sunbasket||Daily Harvest||HelloFresh|

 |Customization options||weekly rotating menu||weekly rotating menu||build your weekly box from the full menu||weekly rotating menu|

 |Subscription options||subscriptions include 2–4 meal kits or 6–10 ready-made meals per week||subscriptions include 2–5 meal kits or 4–10 oven-ready meals per week||subscription includes 9–24 items per week||subscription includes 2–6 meal kits per week|

 |Ingredient quality||some organic ingredients, including non-produce items||99% organic ingredients||95% organic ingredients||limited organic ingredients|

-It also provides limited selections and serving sizes for lunch and breakfast, which may be challenging for larger families or those wanting to include even more plant-based recipes in their weekly diet.
+However, as the meal kits provide limited selections and serving sizes for lunch and breakfast, it may be challenging for larger families or those wanting to include even more plant-based recipes in their weekly diet.

 All Purple Carrot meals are plant-based and feature a range of nutrient-dense ingredients, including fruits, vegetables, and whole grains.

 Though Purple Carrot meals can be a nutritious addition to a balanced diet, some of the offered meals are relatively high in calories and carbs.
 Be sure to select dishes based on your personal needs and preferences.